Owen-Leishman/Owen-Leishman/README.md

 - 👋 Hi, I’m @Owen-Leishman
 - 🌱 I’m currently learning C++ and python
-- 📫 You can reach me at owenmleishman@gmail.com, or u1346281@umail.utah.edu
+- 📫 You can reach me at owenmleishman@gmail.com

 <!---
 Owen-Leishman/Owen-Leishman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.